Message from Principal Charlie Keil

 Meet the Principal's Office team

-I became principal of Innis College in 2015, an exciting role that allows me to work with students, faculty, and staff to make the student experience as rich and fulfilling as possible.
+In 2015, I became principal of Innis College; it’s an exciting role that allows me to work with students, faculty, and staff to make the student experience as rich and fulfilling as possible.
 Beyond my duties as principal, I am a professor in the Cinema Studies Institute (CSI), and the Department of History, and a former director of CSI.

 I’ve been in teaching and leadership roles at U of T for over 20 years, and in fact received my undergrad BA here, and then my MA and PhD in film studies from the University of Wisconsin-Madison.